DanielTockan/Skii/README.md

 ![My Account](./resources/screenshots/my_account.png)

-The most complex aspect of this page was the integration of the Cloudinary widget to ffacilitate the upload of new images.
+The most complex aspect of this page was the integration of the Cloudinary widget to facilitate the upload of new images.
 This was implemented fully in the update your account page:

 ![Update Account](./resources/screenshots/update_account.png)